TradeTrust/documentation/docs/generic-templates/cover-letter.md

 ```

 - `"documentStore"` - Update with your document store.
-For more infomation, click [here](https://www.openattestation.com/docs/verifiable-document/document-store).
+For more information, click [here](https://www.openattestation.com/docs/verifiable-document/document-store).
 - `"location"` - Update with the Issuer's domain.
 For more information, click [here](https://www.openattestation.com/docs/advanced/identity-proofs).
 - `"logo"` - Update with the Logo's URL, to be displayed accordingly as the image above.
 - `"backgroundColor"` - Update with the desired background color.
 The default color(#ffffff) will be used if color is not stated here. i.e. values for this field "#000000", "black"